Vol. III - Appendix G

 The children of Peter Bourner and Sarah Barton

-Sarah Barton was born on 11 October 1818 daughter of John Barton and Catherine Keeley.
+Sarah Barton was born on 11 October 1818 daughter of John Barton and Catherine Keeley (Chapter 2).
 She was baptised on 8 November 1818 at Heathfield Independent Chapel.

 Sarah married Peter Bourner on 16 May 1840 (Reg Gen June Qtr 1840 Hailsham 7 437).